 If the answer to any of these questions is 'yes', then life insurance may be worthwhile for you.
 On the other hand, there may be circumstances when life insurance may not be a necessary purchase for you, such as if you have no children or mortgage, or if your partner earns enough to be financially stable without your income.

-There are other circumstances where you may consider it unnecessary, for instance, if you have what's known as 'death in service' benefits through work.
-However, it's important to evaluate whether the amount provided through this type of insurance is enough to support your dependents and consider what would happen should you change employers.
+There are other circumstances where you may consider it unnecessary, for instance, if you have what's known as 'death in service insurance' benefits through work.
+However, it's important to evaluate whether the amount provided through this type of insurance is enough to support your dependants and consider what would happen should you change employers.

 As a single parent, you may need to run your household on a single salary, so who would pay the mortgage or other living expenses if you were no longer there?
 Life insurance could provide you with the peace of mind that comes with knowing your children would be provided for when you're gone.